nightscout/AndroidAPS/README-Combo.md

   Software to configure the pump.
   Roche sends out Smartpix devices and the configuration software free of charge to their customers upon request.
-- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or Android 8.1 (Oreo) If the daily-driver phone wich wnated to be used can not fullfill the LineageOS or Android requirement, an other way could be tryed, but with no gurantee (see here: https://github.com/gregorybel/combo-pairing/blob/master/README.md
+- A compatible phone: An Android phone with a phone running LineageOS 14.1 (formerly CyanogenMod) or Android 8.1 (Oreo).
+  For advanced users, it is possible to perform the pairing on a rooted phone and transfer it to another rooted phone to use with ruffy/AAPS, which must also be rooted.
+This allows using phones with Android < 8.1 but has not been widely tested: https://github.com/gregorybel/combo-pairing/blob/master/README.md
 - To build AndroidAPS with Combo support you need the latest Android Studio 3 version

 Limitations: